Snow

 freestyle

-type of rider is most often found on the halfpipe or riding in the snowboard park.
+of rider is most often found on the halfpipe or riding in

-the equipment specific to this type of rider excels in park and pipe riding, it
+equipment specific to this type of rider excels in park and

-can also be very versatile across the whole mountain.
+pipe riding, it can also be very versatile across the whole

 - This